altiplanogao-clustering/docker-hadoop/README.md

 ## Example docker-compose.yml

-There is a docker-compose.yml file provided to run demo examples Run with:
+There is a docker-compose.yml file provided to run demo examples.

+Run with:
 ```
 docker-compose up